 1 page abstract of thesis – in English

-During its first years, the intelligence efforts of Hizballah were basic and included the collection of tactical information as a basis for attacks on IDF forces that remained inside Lebanon since 1982.
-In the 1990s, Hizballah had already activated an effective intelligence system.
+In its early years, beginning in 1982, Hezbollah’s intelligence efforts of were basic and included the collection of tactical information as a basis for attacks on IDF forces that remained inside Lebanon.
+By the 1990s, Hezbollah had already activated an effective intelligence system.
 This system was based mainly on visual and human intelligence, with limited technical abilities.
-Hizballah utilized every encounter to learn about the IDF's forces and weapons and made conclusions for future encounters.
-At the same period, Hizballah founded signal intelligence abilities, such as the interception of the Israeli UAVs' video transmission.
+Hezbollah utilized every encounter to learn about the IDF's forces and weapons, reaching conclusions vis-à-vis future encounters.
+During the same period, Hezbollah developed signal intelligence capabilities, such as the interception of the Israeli UAVs' video transmission.

-After Israel had retreated from South Lebanon in 2000, the intelligence activity of Hizballah focused on profiling the IDF activity in all of Israel's northern area and collecting information as a basis for quality operations such as the kidnapping of soldiers.
-Furthermore, during this period, Hizballah collected and analyzed information in preparation for war.
-Thus, Hizballah began to make strategic assessments about the probability of an Israeli vast attack in Lebanon, and collected exact information about security and sensitive places in Israel, probably for directing missile attack during the war.
+Following Israel’s retreat from South Lebanon in 2000, Hezbollah’s intelligence activities focused on profiling IDF movement throughout the north of Israel and collecting information as a basis for ‘quality’ operations such as the kidnapping of soldiers.
+Furthermore, during this period, Hezbollah collected and analyzed information in preparation for war, making strategic assessments regarding the probability of a vast attack by Israel in Lebanon, and collecting precise data about security and sensitive locations in Israel, most likely with an eye to directing missile attacks in the case of war.

-In the Second Lebanon War in 2006, Hizballah maintained a continuous intelligence activity.
-Forward observers assigned to the military forces, located the IDF forces and their movement routes, and marked targets for Hizballah's weapons.
-Hizballah also eavesdropped to the IDF communication net and tracked their activities and intentions in real time.
-Furthermore, Hizballah operated spies and agents inside Israel, some of them senior personalities (as Knesset member 'Azmi Bshara).
-Another valuable source of information for Hizballah was the Israeli media broadcasts that revealed a lot of data dealing with the operational programs of the IDF and places hit by rockets.
-Thus, Hizballah assembled a good picture of the IDF activities, and its warriors prepared well and in time and therefore succeeded in inflicting significant damage on the IDF forces.
+In the Second Lebanon War in 2006, Hezbollah maintained continual intelligence activity.
+Forward observers assigned to the military forces, located the IDF forces and their movement routes, marking targets for Hezbollah’s weapons.
+Hezbollah also eavesdropped on the IDF communication network, tracking their activities and intentions in real time.
+Furthermore, Hezbollah operated spies and agents inside Israel, some of them senior personalities (as Knesset member 'Azmi Bshara).
+Another valuable source of information for Hezbollah was the Israeli media broadcasts that revealed a lot of data dealing with the IDF operational programs and mentioned places hit by rockets by name.
+Thus, Hezbollah assembled a good picture of IDF activities, prepared their fighters well and in time and thus succeeded in inflicting significant damage on the IDF forces.

-It seems that Hizballah succeeded through the years to build an organized and effective intelligence system.
-The intelligence abilities and disciplines grew simultaneously with the military development.
-Being the main enemy of Hizballah, Israel and the nature of the conflict with the IDF was the main factor for the development of the intelligence activity of the organization.
-Furthermore, the circumstances in which Hizballah worked, as an organization operating within states, had a crucial influence on this activity, like the support of Iran and Syria in intelligence equipment, methods and training.
-In addition, the fact that Hizballah was a non-state organization that needed to cope with the strong state intelligence of Israel and the fact that Hizballah became, gradually, part of the governmental institutions and got access to Lebanon's abilities and databases, had an important influence.
-In conclusion, the intelligence of Hizballah was an essential component of the organization, developed as an integral part of it and succeeded in providing high quality information about Israel for the organization.
+Over the years, Hezbollah succeeded in building an organized and effective intelligence system.
+The intelligence abilities and areas of expertise grew apace with the military development.
+Being the main enemy of Hezbollah, Israel and the nature of the conflict with the IDF served as the main factor for the development of the intelligence activity of the organization.
+Furthermore, the circumstances under which Hezbollah worked, as an organization operating within states, had a crucial influence on this activity, as did the support of Iran and Syria in intelligence equipment, methods and training.
+In addition, the fact that Hezbollah was a non-state organization that needed to cope with the strong state intelligence of Israel, while eventually, gradually, becoming part of the governmental institutions and gaining access to Lebanon's abilities and databases, was a game-changer.
+In conclusion, Hezbollah’s intelligence was an essential component of the organization, developed as an integral part of it and succeeded in providing them with high quality information about Israel.

 C